 Students are encouraged to budget for study abroad programs based on individual needs.
 You may use online Cost of Living tools on websites such as Numbeo, Expatistan, and Budget Your Trip, to budget for your ideal study abroad experience.

 Flight: Students book their own travel to coincide with program dates.
-Please keep in mind that flights arriving into Berlin typically depart New York a day in advance.
+Please keep in mind that flights arriving in Berlin typically depart New York a day in advance.
+All participants are strongly encouraged to purchase refundable flights.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

-Weather: In Berlin, temperatures tend to range between range from 8°C (48°F) to 1°C (34°F) in March.
-Visit BBC Weather to learn more about local weather conditions in Germany.
+Weather: In March, temperatures in Berlin typically range from 34°F to 48°F. Visit BBC Weather to learn more about local weather conditions in Germany.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.